zeeshan249/cssproject13/Readme.md

 HTML, CSS

-- learned basics about how to align elements using litte positining and mostly css margin padding
+- learned about designing cards and how to align items in them
-- learned about using text align and flexbox
-- how to indent and color certain part of a text
+- used flexbox row reverse to align items

 ## Feedback